Acute Bronchitis in Children

 Treatment for acute bronchitis

-is supportive of the symptoms your child may have, and may include:
+is supportive and may include:

 Analgesics, such as acetaminophen (for fever and discomfort)